Too Nice for Such Brutality

 Then its maw began opening slowly, accompanied with cute girlish grunts of effort.
 Lo and behold, Shantae was standing there, looking unhurt, pushing against the jaws with her feet and shoulders.
 The expression on the cacodemon's face was priceless.
 But if it tries to fire...

 "Are we...
-Above the bridge now?" she grit out.
+Above the bridge now?" the unyielding girl grit out.